Photo Of The Day By Tom Olejniczak

 Photo of the Day is chosen from various OP galleries, including Assignments, Galleries and the OP Contests.
 Assignments have weekly winners that are featured on the OP website homepage, Facebook, Twitter and Instagram.
 To get your photos in the running, all you have to do is submit them.

-Today’s Photo Of The Day is “Wading Sandhill Cranes” by Tom Olejniczak.
-Location: Merced National Wildlife Refuge, California.
+Today’s Photo Of The Day is “Tuscany” by Ryszard Lomnicki.
+Location: Val d'Orcia, Italy.

 Photo of the Day is chosen from various OP galleries, including Assignments, Galleries and the OP Contests.
 Assignments have weekly winners that are featured on the OP website homepage, Facebook, Twitter and Instagram.
 To get your photos in the running, all you have to do is submit them.